2023 YOUTH ART MONTH: Art Connects Us

 What is Youth Art Month?

 In 1962 March was designated nationally as Youth Art Month (YAM).
 The Council for Art Education (CFAE) , a non-profit organization, administers Youth Art Month in the United States and abroad.
 Youth Art Month was designed to encourage support for quality school art programs, and promotes art material safety.
 The Council for Art Education (CFAE) administers the program at the national level with state level chairs throughout the nation.
-The 2022 Montana state chair is Victor Daniel of Helena.
+The 2024 Montana state chair is Vicki Curtiss of East Helena.
 The program provides a medium for recognizing skills developed through visual arts experiences unlike any other curriculum subjects, including:

 - Problem solving